Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

-\begin{paragr} Recall that an exact functor between well generated triangulated categories admits a right adjoint if and only if it commutes with small sums: this is an immediate consequence of the \emph{Brown representability theorem} proved by Neeman (\textit{cf.} \cite[8.4.4]{Nee1}).
-We deduce the following useful result. \end{paragr}
+\begin{paragr} While the properties \BCx f and \PFx f are only reasonable in practice for proper morphisms, this is not the case for the property \adjx f.
+Recall that an exact functor between well generated triangulated categories admits a right adjoint if and only if it commutes with small sums: this is an immediate consequence of the \emph{Brown representability theorem} proved by Neeman (\textit{cf.} \cite[8.4.4]{Nee1}). \end{paragr} \begin{prop} Assume that $\T$ is a compactly $\tau$-generated triangulated premotivic category over $\sch$.
+Then, for any morphism of schemes $f:T \rightarrow S$, the functor $f_*:\T(T) \rightarrow \T(S)$ admits a right adjoint. \end{prop} \begin{proof} This follows directly from Proposition \ref{prop:exist_right_adjoint}. \end{proof}